jo/couchdb-worker/README.md

 ## Worker Status Document

 The worker stores a status document inside the target database.
-The worker stores its last update seq here and can resume at the point it has started the last processing.
+The worker stores its last update seq here and can resume where it left off.

     {
       "_id": "worker-status/myworker",